freenas/freenas7/misc/readme.txt

 - Upgrade PHP to 5.2.1
 - Add FTP 'Resume' mode.
 Fix bug in enabling 'FXP' and 'NAT mode'.

-known bug: Can't remount ntfs-3g volume under the mount_tools.
+known bug: Can't remount ntfs-3g volume under the mount:tools.
 Must restart FreeNAS.
-It seem a fuse problem.
+It seem to be a fuse problem.

 Working Notes:
 1. Must finish swap feature (when mount point management, must check if the mount point is used by swap)
-2. Must remove old ntfs binary (mount_ntfs, kernel module, etc...)

 FreeNAS 0.683b:
 - Updated licence file with new translators name/emails